 Another famous American author, short story writer, and filmmaker, Zora Hurston, was born on January 7, 1891, in Alabama, United States, and died in 1960 in Florida, U.S. She has written more than 50 short stories, essays, and plays.

 Her works of fiction were based on contemporary issues in the black community, because of which she became a central figure in Harlem Renaissance.
 Zora’s works pointed to the experiences of African-Americans and her struggles as an African-American woman.
 Her other works include “Mules and Men,” “Dust Tracks on a Road,” and “Mule Bone.”

-Robert Penn Warren (April 24, 1905-September 15, 1989), born in Guthrie, U.S., was an American poet, and one of the famous southern authors literary critic, and novelist.
-Accordingly, he was one of the founders of New Criticism and Charter member of the Fellowship of Southern writers.
+Robert Penn Warren (April 24, 1905-September 15, 1989), born in Guthrie, U.S., was an American poet, and one of the famous southern authors literary critics, and novelists.
+Accordingly, he was one of the founders of New Criticism and a Charter member of the Fellowship of Southern writers.

 Wendell Berry, born in 1934, is a novelist, poet, environmental activist, and farmer.
 He received his education from the University of Kentucky, Lexington (B.A., MA).
 In 1964 he taught at the University of Kentucky and settled on a farm near his birthplace, the land of southern authors.

 Berry’s poetry, such as “The Broken Ground” (1964), focuses on the abuse of land and the need to restore the balance in nature.
 His later works in the series include Hannah Coulter (2004), Jayber Crow (2000), and Andy Catlett: Early Travels (2007).
 Thus he became the first living writer to into the Kentucky Writers Hall of Fame in 2015.